-Improper installation, adjustment, alteration, service, maintenance, or use can cause explosion, fire, electrical shock or other conditions which may cause death, personal injury or property damage.
+Improper installation, adjustment, alteration, service, maintenance, or use can cause explosion, fire, electrical shock, or other conditions which may cause death, personal injury or property damage.
 Consult a qualified installer, service agency, or your distributor or branch for information or assistance.
 The qualified installer or agency must use factory-authorized kits or accessories when modifying this product.
 Refer to the individual instructions packaged with the kits or accessories when installing.
 Follow all safety codes.
-Wear safety glasses, protective clothing and work gloves.
-Use quenching cloths for brazing operations.
+Wear safety glasses, protective clothing, and work gloves.
+Use quenching cloth for brazing operations.
 Have fire extinguisher available.
-Read these instructions thoroughly and follow all warnings or cautions attached to the unit.
-Consult local building codes and the current editions of the National Electrical Codes (NEC) NFPA 70.
+Read these instructions thoroughly and follow all warning or cautions included in literature and attached to the unit.
+Consult local building codes and the current editions of the National Electrical Code (NEC) NFPA 70.